Non-adaptive Group Testing on Graphs: Introduction

 Alon and Asodi {\rm \cite{alon-learning-subgraph}} developed an upper bound $O(n\log^2 n)$ on learning a hidden clique using non-adaptive tests.
 Also they proved an upper bound $k^3\log n$ on learning a hidden $K_{1,k}$ using non-adaptive tests.
 Bouvel et al. {\rm \cite{2005-Bouvel-grebinski-survey}} presented two adaptive algorithms to learn hidden star and hidden clique with at most $2n$ tests.
-Change et al. {\rm \cite{2011-learning-hidden-graph-threshold}} improved their results on learning hidden star and hidden clique to $(1+o(1))n$ and $n+\log n$, respectively.
+Chang et al. {\rm \cite{2011-learning-hidden-graph-threshold}} improved their results on learning hidden star and hidden clique to $(1+o(1))n$ and $n+\log n$, respectively.

 Grebinski and Kucherov {\rm \cite{2000-Grebinski-kucherov-additive}} gave tight bound of $\theta(dn)$ and $\theta({n^2\over \log n})$ non-adaptive tests on learning a hidden d-degree-bounded and general graphs in additive model, respectively.
-Angluin and Chen {\rm \cite{2008-adaptive-learning-hidden-graph-per-edge}} proved that a hidden general graph can be identified in $12m log n$ tests through using adaptive algorithm where $m$ (unknown) is the number of edges in the hidden graph.
-This bound is tight up to a constant factor for classes of non-dense graphs.
+Angluin and Chen {\rm \cite{2008-adaptive-learning-hidden-graph-per-edge}} proved that a hidden general graph can be identified with $12m \log n$ adaptive tests where $m$ (unknown) is the number of edges in the hidden graph.

 Group testing can be implemented in finding pattern in data, DNA library screening, and so on (see {\rm \cite{du2000combinatorial-group-testing, du2006pooling-design-group-testing, Macula2004-finding-patterns-in-data, 2000-survey-group-testing}} for an overview of results and more applications).
 Learning hidden graph, especially hamiltonian cycle and matchings, is mostly applied in genome sequencing, DNA physical mapping, chemical reactions and molecular biology (see {\rm\cite{2008-adaptive-learning-hidden-graph-per-edge, 2011-learning-hidden-graph-threshold, Grebinski1998-learning-hamiltonian-cycle, Sorokin1996-application-physical-mapping}} for more information about these applications).
 Regarding the present study, the main motive behind investigating the problem of non-adaptive group testing on graphs is the application of this problem in chemical reactions.
 In chemical reactions, we are dealing with a set of chemicals, some pairs of which may involve a reaction.
 Moreover, before testing, we know some pairs have no reaction.
 When some chemicals are combined in one test, a reaction takes place if and only if at least one pair of the chemicals reacts in the test.
 The present study aimed to identify which pairs are reacted using as few tests as possible.
 Therefore, we can reformulate this problem as follows.
 Suppose that there are $n$ vertices and two vertices $u$ and $v$ are adjacent if and only if two chemicals $u$ and $v$ may involve a reaction.
 The reaction of each pair of the chemicals indicates a defective edge and finding all there types of pairs is equal to find the defective subgraph.
 As we know some pairs have no reaction, the graph $G$ is not necessarily a complete graph.